Getting ready for Running Remote 2023: A preview of our top picks for must-see sessions

 This year, we expect the focus to be on employee well-being and satisfaction, balancing flexibility and productivity, and on the quality of the processes when it comes to managing remote teams.

-As an official Media Partner, Travel & Tapas will be on-site to cover the event and bring you a closer look at some of our top picks for must-see sessions at the Running Remote 2023 conference.
+As an official Media Partner, My Coliving Space will be on-site to cover the event and bring you a closer look at some of our top picks for must-see sessions at the Running Remote 2023 conference.

 With a primary focus on coliving as a product that was indirectly derived from remote work, and Spain as one of the top destinations for foreign remote workers and digital nomads, we will join in the sessions that will help us understand how countries and governments address and support remote work, as well as sessions that will address the new needs and challenges of workers in a remotely-focused culture.